 Each year about 2 per 1000 people in the United States are hospitalized due to urinary tract obstruction.
 In children, obstruction is due mainly to birth defects affecting the urinary tract.
 Men, particularly those older than 60, are also more likely to be affected because, as men age, the prostate gland tends to increase in size and block the flow of urine.

 Normally, urine flows out of the kidneys at extremely low pressure.
-If the flow of urine is obstructed, urine backs up behind the point of blockage, eventually reaching the small tubes of the kidney and its collecting area (renal pelvis), distending the kidney and increasing the pressure on its internal structures.
+If the flow of urine is obstructed, urine backs up behind the point of blockage, eventually reaching the small tubes of the kidney and its collecting area (renal pelvis), swelling (distending) the kidney and increasing the pressure on its internal structures.
 Such kidney distention is called hydronephrosis.
-The elevated pressure from obstruction may ultimately damage the kidney and can result in loss of its function.
+The elevated pressure due to the obstruction may ultimately damage the kidney and can result in loss of its function.
 When the flow of urine is obstructed, stones (calculi) are more likely to form.
 An infection may develop when the flow of urine is obstructed because bacteria that enter the urinary tract are not flushed out.
 If both kidneys are obstructed, kidney failure may result.

 Long-standing distention of the renal pelvis and ureter can also inhibit the rhythmic muscular contractions that normally move urine down the ureter from the kidney to the bladder (peristalsis).
 Scar tissue may then replace the normal muscular tissue in the walls of the ureter, resulting in permanent damage.